Jack Cox Memorial Trophy 2016

 11. No-balls shall be called for all balls bouncing above shoulder height in a normal batting stance and for all balls delivered on the full above waist height.
 Decisions on full tosses shall be made by the square-leg umpire.
 Any ball that changes direction unreasonably because of landing on the EDGE of the artificial wicket should also be called a no-ball.
 Umpires may use their discretion within the spirit of Rule 1 in the judgment of wides to reflect the abilities of the bowlers and batsmen/batswomen.
 Any no-balls or wides shall be rebowled in addition to adding one run (plus any runs/extras scored off the no-ball/wide) to the batting team’s total.

-12. In the group stage the batting side shall be responsible for providing umpires and for scoring.
+12. In the pool stage the batting side shall be responsible for providing umpires and for scoring.
 In the knock-out stages neutral umpires and scorers will be provided where possible.
 Neutral umpires and alternative balls to those provided may be used during any match with the prior agreement of both captains.

 Matches with no clear result

-13. A group stage match shall be deemed tied, and teams receive 1 point each, if both teams have scored the same number of runs at the end of the match regardless of how many wickets either side has lost.
+13. A pool stage match shall be deemed tied, and teams receive 1 point each, if both teams have scored the same number of runs at the end of the match regardless of how many wickets either side has lost.

 15. If the team batting second has received at least 15 overs then the match shall be considered to have been completed and the Duckworth Lewis rules shall be applied (according to the table below) to determine the result.
 Essentially, the target score for the team batting second is reduced by the relevant percentage shown in the table.
 For further information about the application of the Duckworth Lewis rules see Example 1 at: